 Like cast iron and carbon (non-stainless) steel, aluminum can sometimes react with acids and discolor foods.
 Anodized aluminum, however, recognizable by its charcoal-gray interior, has been heat-treated to render it non-reactive.
 The best-know example is Caphalon.
 Thought not cast, it’s stamped from heavy-gauge aluminum, and is quite expensive.
 Magnalite's fine cast-aluminum cookware is now available with anodized interiors.

 A rumor linking aluminum cookware to an increased incidence of Alzheimer’s Disease has been in circulation for more than forty years.
-But the quantity of this third-most abundant element on earth (after oxygen and silicon) entering our bodies through the use of cookware is insignificant compared to the levels of aluminum we ingest from leafy green vegetables, not to mention from prescription and non-prescription drugs, processed foods, underarm deodorants, and antacid tablets.
+But the quantity of this third-most abundant element on earth (after oxygen and silicon) entering our bodies through the use of cookware is insignificant compared to the levels of aluminum we ingest from leafy green vegetables, not to mention from prescription and over-the-counter drugs, processed foods, underarm deodorants, and antacid tablets.

 Stainless steel is easy to keep shiny, but it’s a miserable heat conductor.
 Manufacturers such as Revere and Farber solved this problem in the 1930s by bonding copper and aluminum bottoms to light, easily cleaned stainless steel bodies.
 Generations of excellent home cooks built their reputations using pots and pans of this type.
 Manufacturers such as Cuisinart and All-Clad offer cookware of similar design and quality at much higher prices.